While far from the tallest waterfall in the Pennsylvania Wilds, this waterfall is notable for several reasons.

 Most interesting, however, is that Nelson Falls might be the newest waterfall in all of Pennsylvania.

 Sometime in the 1930s or 1940s, a series of floods caused the river to reroute itself and bypass an oxbow bend in the river.
-This created the waterfall that is there today about 40-50 years prior to the lake being created by the building of the Cowanesque Dam.
+This created the waterfall roughly 40-50 years prior to the lake being created by the building of the Cowanesque Dam.

 The trail to Nelson Falls is only about 0.15 miles long and starts from Route 49 on the northwestern side of the lake just after the road crosses the river/lake while heading north.
 It’s located approximately 20 miles from Mansfield, PA and Corning, NY (home to the Corning Museum of Glass), and roughly six miles west of Route 15.